pragmaddux/pragmaddux.github.io/wgu-info.markdown

 ## Learning Resources

-- [WGU Udemy Access](http://wgualumni.udemy.com/) - WGU covers a huge Udemy subscription that remains available to alumni.
-You can access this at least a couple weeks before your first term, once you have your WGU email.
+- [WGU Udemy Access](http://wgu.udemy.com/) - WGU covers a huge Udemy subscription for current students.
+You may be able to access this at least a couple weeks before your first term, once you have your WGU email.
 I believe that Angela Yu’s courses come highly recommended.
+NOTE: This was previously available for alumni, but has now been limited to current students.

 - [WGU Library](https://www.wgu.edu/alumni/career-support/learning-resources.html) - A nice collection of other subscriptions you can access during and after WGU.
     - Pluralsight is similar to Udemy and provides different courses with sandboxes for following along.